tomas3603/qtm350-quiz01/README.md

 of all commands used throughout the project.
 If needed to save time, you may copy and paste the commands directly into the `commands.txt` file.

+Please send the link to your repository as a message on Canvas in the "Assignments" tab.
+There is a link for Quiz 01.

 ### Tasks

 1. Fork this repository to your GitHub account.